roycevanle/multipage-template/README.md

 3. Approximately how many hours did it take you to complete this challenge?
 15 hours.

 4. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better?
-Probably, we'll see.
+Nope, it's just an accumulation of everything we learned.
+Just warn students not to put it off till the last minute.